ahoischen/3ds-dev-docker/README.md

 ## The environment

 You will be running as the user `user`.
 You have passwordless `sudo` access.
-Your working directory will be `/home/user/work`. `$DEVKITPRO` and `ARM` are set for `user`; if you need to `make install` remember to use `sudo -E` to preserve environment variables.
+Your working directory will be `/home/user/work`.
+The environment variables `DEVKITPRO` and `DEVKITARM` are set for `user`; if you need to `make install` remember to use `sudo -E` to preserve environment variables.

-## Using citra
+## Using the emulator

-Citra can be very useful for running tests.
-To do so you must first run `sudo /usr/bin/supervisord -c /etc/supervisor/supervisord.conf &` to start a dummy xserver.
-You should wait around 3 seconds for it to come online before starting citra by running `citra your_file`.
+Emulation can be very useful for running tests.
+To do so you must first run `startdisplay` to start a dummy xserver.
+You can then start the emluator by running `citra your_file`.
 Please make sure that the built application does not require any inputs to exit, since that would cause the script to hang.
+The exit code is likely to be non-zero even if all tests succeeded.

 # Versioning